 Even the show's writers know how bad ''Bugs'' is — they mocked the episode in season 4's ''The Monster at the End of This Book.''
 Cliché-riddled (a Native American curse is behind the bugs) and replete with gross visuals, ''Bugs'' clearly indicates a show still trying to figure out its tone and style.
-Early episodes of Supernatural pulled from the vast wealth of horror shows and films to come before it, but in ''Bugs'' they forgot to make things scary and just left a disgusting hour for fans to watch.
+Early episodes of Supernatural pulled from the vast wealth of horror shows and films that came before the series, but in ''Bugs'', they forgot to make things scary and just left fans with a disgusting hour.

 326. "Wendigo" (Season 1, Episode 2)

 After a relatively strong pilot, the show took a turn for the worse with its first monster (no demons or spirits this time!).
 Every supernatural show these days needs to include a wendigo episode it seems, but the Winchesters' battle with the monster is a rough second step for a show in its infancy.
 Even creator Eric Kripke admitted in a series retrospective the episode is one of their worst.
 With a disappointing wendigo design to top it all off, the episode was a poor indication of the much stronger work that would come.

 325. "Out With the Old" (Season 7, Episode 16)

 The two main plots in this episode feature Frank trying to figure out Dick Roman's plans and the Winchester brothers dealing with a handful of cursed objects, including a pair of ballet slippers that make people dance themselves to death.
 Dick Roman?
 No thanks.
 Cursed slippers?
 Again, no thanks.

 324. "All Dogs Go to Heaven" (Season 6, Episode 8)